t3rm1n4l/cb-gen-docs/README.md

 User Profile Generator
 ========

-- This tool can be used to generate sample dataset for User Profiles and load into Couchbase bucket or dump to flat files.
+This tool can be used to generate sample dataset for User Profiles and load into Couchbase bucket or dump to flat files.
 Optionally, it generates Orders for each User Profile which are loaded as separate JSON documents.
 The data generated is deterministic and can be changed using the "seed" argument.

-        python ./gen_user_profiles.py -h

         Usage: gen_user_profiles.py [options]

 Options: